Skip Navigation Links

 • To set up an account, click on "New user registration."
 It can take up to 48 hours to create a new account.

-• If you have a "My Art Home" account, you can log in to see your membership status, or call 952-473-7361, x160 to talk to a Registrar.
+• "My Art Home" account: you can click here to create or access your account, or call 952-473-7361, x160 to talk to a Registrar.

 • Already a member but don't have a "My Art Home" account?
 Sign-up today, and we will get you connected to your member discount online!